Cardiology non-invasive diagnostics

-We carry out a wide range of non-invasive tests at the Princess Royal University Hospital using the latest technology to help diagnose underlying heart conditions.
+We carry out a wide range of non-invasive tests at the Princess Royal University Hospital (PRUH) using the latest technology to help diagnose underlying heart conditions.

 We also run the Cardiac Rhythm Management clinic providing care for patients who have cardiac rhythm devices such as pacemakers.